 4.36.
-Special Considerationand Nontraditional for Admission for Universities: Each USHE university shall be allowed to continue to employ what has been referred to as the "5 percent rule," whereby up to 5 percent of new students may be composed of individuals who do not meet conventional admissions criteria and are admitted conditionally.
-This Sspecial consideration for admission may be is given to certain groups of students (e.g., educationally disadvantaged, racial and ethnic minoritiesy, and students with special talents) for whom the common indicators of predicted academic success may not be valid indicators of their potential success at a university, but whose special talents or diversity enhance the institution's character.
+Special Considerationand Nontraditional for Admission for Universities: Each USHE university shall be allowed to continue to employ what has been referred to as the "5 percent rule," whereby up to 5-percent of new students may be composed of individuals who do not meet conventional admissions criteria and are admitted conditionally.
+This Sepecial consideration for admission may be is given to certain groups of students (e.g., educationally disadvantaged, racial and ethnic minoritiesy, and students with special talents) for whom the common indicators of predicted academic success may not be valid indicators of their potential success at a university, but whose special talents or diversity enhance the institution's character.

-Also, universities in locations without a nearby community college may include in the 5 percent a portion of raiso, universities in locations without a hearby community college may include in the 5 percent a portion of freshman students whose circumstances prohibit relocation in order to enroll in a community college.
+Also, universities in locations without a nearby community college may include in the 5 percent a portion of freshman students whose circumstances prohibit relocation in order to enroll in a community college.

 4.47.
-Transfer Students Requirements
+Transfer StudentsRequirements